MCinAssembly/PythonAutoClicker/README.md

 - Hidden Console

-*The more threads you make the less stable it becomes depending on your computer's performance*
+*The more threads you make the less stable it becomes depending on your computer's performance.
+Multi-threading will be removed from AutoClickerHooks in the future in favour of a high performance single thread system*

 # Dependencies